-- the minimum field dose of I-2 ND vaccine (106 EID50: see 'Minimum titres' in section 4.4) - the laboratory standard dose of I-2 ND vaccine (107 EID50: see 'Minimum titres' in section 4.4) - the infectivity titre per 250-dose vial (10^{9.4} EID50) - the infectivity titre per 500-dose vial (10^{9.7} EID50)
+- the minimum field titre of I-2 ND vaccine (106 EID50 per dose: see 'Minimum titres' in Section 4.4) - the minimum production titre of I-2 ND vaccine (107 EID50 per dose: see 'Minimum titres' in Section 4.4)

 Ready reckoners are also useful additions to a laboratory day book.
-For instance, a table of weights or volumes of stabiliser added to the allantoic fluid to stabilise vaccine for freeze-drying could be drawn up and consulted each time vaccine is made.
-A sample of a ready reckoner for the addition of skim milk powder as stabiliser to freeze-dried vaccine is shown below.
+For instance, a table of volumes of stabiliser added to the allantoic fluid to stabilise vaccine for freeze-drying could be drawn up and consulted each time vaccine is made.